 It’s All About Me

 Buyers only want to hear about topics that are relevant to them.
 According to IDC’s IT Buyer Experience Survey, “buyers want insights based on their role, their challenges, their stage.”
 Digital marketing provides you with the capabilities to personalise your interactions with them.

-How can we use this in digital marketing – Digital marketing provides us with the tools to segment and target market, so let’s use them.
+How can we use this in digital marketing – Digital marketing provides us with the tools to segment and target the market, so let’s use them.
 Buyer personas give us the capability to understand our buyers in depth.
 Read our blog on how to develop your buyer personas and use personalisation wherever you can.
 Digital advertising is geared towards segmentation, so utilise it.
-Facebook provides you with custom audience manager to target your audience, Google remarketing enables you to create specific target audience lists, Twitter provides tailored audiences, etc. Read our blog on retargeting here.
+Social Media platforms provide you with a custom audience manager to target your audience, Google remarketing enables you to create specific target audience lists, Twitter provides tailored audiences, etc. Read our blog on retargeting here.

 Buyers are all about getting value.
 However, value is a very personal thing.
 What someone sees as valuable another may not.
 Another reason to use buyer personas to focus the value proposition specifically on them.
 Ultimately the value should be higher than the price they are paying.
 Building value is key to selling.